MaximeFILIPPI/SnapPagerCarousel/README.md

 SnapPager is developed and maintained by [Maxime FILIPPI].

 If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/MaximeFILIPPI/SnapPagerCarousel/issues).
-We welcome your contributions and feedback!